IK Pegasi: Future evolution

 In a 1993 paper, David Wonnacott, Barry J. Kellett and David J. Stickland identified this system as a candidate to evolve into a Type Ia supernova or a cataclysmic variable.
-At a distance of 150 light years, this makes it the nearest known candidate supernova progenitor to the Earth.
 However, in the time it will take for the system to evolve to a state where a supernova could occur, it will have moved a considerable distance from Earth but may still pose a threat.

 At some point in the future, IK Pegasi A will consume the hydrogen fuel at its core and start to evolve away from the main sequence to form a red giant.
 The envelope of a red giant can grow to significant dimensions, extending up to a hundred times its previous radius (or larger).
 Once IK Pegasi A expands to the point where its outer envelope overflows the Roche lobe of its companion, a gaseous accretion disk will form around the white dwarf.
 This gas, composed primarily of hydrogen and helium, will then accrete onto the surface of the companion.
 This mass transfer between the stars will also cause their mutual orbit to shrink.

 On the surface of the white dwarf, the accreted gas will become compressed and heated.
 At some point the accumulated gas can reach the conditions necessary for hydrogen fusion to occur, producing a runaway reaction that will drive a portion of the gas from the surface.
 This would result in a (recurrent) nova explosion—a cataclysmic variable star—and the luminosity of the white dwarf would rapidly increase by several magnitudes for a period of several days or months.
 An example of such a star system is RS Ophiuchi, a binary system consisting of a red giant and a white dwarf companion.
 RS Ophiuchi has flared into a (recurrent) nova on at least six occasions, each time accreting the critical mass of hydrogen needed to produce a runaway explosion.

 It is possible that IK Pegasi B will follow a similar pattern.
 In order to accumulate mass, however, only a portion of the accreted gas can be ejected, so that with each cycle the white dwarf would steadily increase in mass.
 Thus, even should it behave as a recurring nova, IK Pegasus B could continue to accumulate a growing envelope.